 Not all boba teas are the same.
-If you love milky , you are going to love this drink, and if you are still reluctant to try it, this white bubble tea with jelly may be the one that will turn you into a bubble tea lover.
-It's flavourful, made with natural ingredients with no artificial flavourings and low in calories.
-Sounds good, doesn't it?
+If you love milky boba tea, you are going to love this drink, and if you are still reluctant to try it, this white bubble tea with chai jelly may be the one that will turn you into a bubble tea lover.
+It’s flavourful, made with natural ingredients with no artificial flavourings and low in calories.
+Sounds good, doesn’t it?
 And it tastes just as great.

 What is bubble tea with jelly?

 These days bubble tea is literally everywhere.
-It's available in hundreds of different flavours, textures and colours, and some are truly unique.
-The most classic type of bubble tea is boba , a black tea with chewy tapioca pearls.
+It’s available in hundreds of different flavours, textures and colours, and some are truly unique.
+The most classic type of bubble tea is boba milk tea, a black milk tea with chewy tapioca pearls.
 More unique but still classic flavours include taro milk tea and wintermelon boba, and if you are looking for something that really stands out, there are cheese and crème brulee boba teas too.

 Not all boba teas are made the same.
 Some may contain real tea leaves, other may be made with fruit juices and powders and some may not contain milk at all.
 And then, there’s the choice of a topping, the ingredient that makes boba tea a boba tea.
 The most common boba tea toppings are boba pearls, popping boba, puddings and jellies.

-What makes this bubble tea with chai jelly so delicious and suitable for even the most classic tea drinkers is that it's actually made with two types of tea – pure and a chai blend that complement each other amazingly well.
+What makes this bubble tea with chai jelly so delicious and suitable for even the most classic tea drinkers is that it’s actually made with two types of tea – pure white tea and a chai blend that complement each other amazingly well.
 A chewy ingredient is a homemade jelly rather than tapioca pearls, but as flavourful and delicious, and super easy to make from a scratch.
 This tea is suitable for vegetarians, and if you want to make it vegan friendly, simply replace a coffee creamer with a dairy free creamer.

 Ingredients for making white bubble tea with chai jelly